GitLeeRepo/HerculesMvsTk4Notes/RfeNotes.md

 # Overview

-Notes on the RFE (Review Front End) productivity tool for TK4- on Hercules MVS emulator
+Notes on the RFE (Review Front End) productivity tool for TK4- on Hercules MVS emulator.
+This is a replacement for the **IBM ISPF** productivity tool, with most of the same functionality, and similar screen layout.

 # References